Tips For Telling Kids About Divorce – San Diego Divorce Mediation

 Talk About It As A Family, Plan Your Talk, Know Your Details First, Let Them Ask Questions, Don’t Over-Share

+The breaking of the news is also a key indicator to whether you will succeed in divorce mediation.
 When breaking the news of a divorce to your kids you’ll want to do it as a family.
 Sit down with your spouse and all of the kids during a family dinner and break the news as softly as you can.
 Weekends are best — if possible at the start of a weekend so you will be around for them to talk to or be close to during the immediate days after the talk.
-Tell their teachers the day before you tell the kids, to prepare the teachers for potential upset or acting up.
+Tell their teachers the day before you tell the kids, to prepare the teachers for a potential upset or acting up.
 Ask teachers to be sensitive, and discreet with the information – you are asking them to be understanding, but NOT to ask the children anything about it, or mention it unless the child mentions it.

 The message should include that the divorce is something that both mom and dad have thought about and decided upon after a very long time of working to make things better.
 And that this decision has nothing to do with the children or something they did or said – it’s about the adults who want to live a different life.
 We are still a family and each parent wants to be mom and dad and we aren’t going away.